 The simplicity of use, consistant across platforms is followed by many functional advantages, such as

-Real-time integration with WSJT-X for logging and lookup with QRZ and HamQTH
+Real-time integration with WSJT-X for logging and color coding entries of interest

-QRZ, HamQTH and US FCC lookups.
+QRZ and HamQTH lookups.
 Real-time logging with eQSL and LoTW.

 Keep track of QTHs, rigs, etc. and the TQSL Locations and eQSL Nicknames.

-Separate tracking of Paper, eQSL and LoTW QSL status.
+Separate tracking of Paper, eQSL and LoTW QSL status with status reporting

 Search a huge log in less than a second.